-Elegance, comfort and generosity are the hallmarks, seen through decor and furnishings which bear the mark of a seasoned traveller whose eye has found much to delight in while wandering the world.
-This magical hideaway has immense appeal to many different types of guest and, although The Mustard Seed is actually a four star hotel, it is an hotel like no other - its many special attributes make it a place apart, and it is a perfect destination for a romantic break or a few days pick-you-up in demanding times.
+The Mustard Seed has immense appeal to many different types of guest and, although it is actually a four star hotel, it is an hotel like no other - its many special attributes make it a place apart, and it is a perfect destination for a romantic break or a few days pick-you-up in demanding times.

-In addition to sumptuous accommodation in the main house, the conversion of an old schoolhouse in the garden now provides three newer superior suites, a residents' lounge and a small leisure centre with sauna and massage room - this stylish and more contemporary development offers something quite different from the original rooms and is in great demand from regular guests who make The Mustard Seed their base for golf and fishing holidays, and for business guests.
+In addition to sumptuous accommodation in the main house, the more recent conversion of an old schoolhouse in the garden provides three newer superior suites, a residents' lounge and a small leisure centre with sauna and massage room - this stylish and more contemporary development offers something quite different from the original rooms and is in great demand from regular guests who make The Mustard Seed their base for golf and fishing holidays, and for business guests.